azrasking/ShiveWorks/README.md

 # ShiveWorks
 **ShiveWorks - a dynamic material research project at WPI**

 * The purpose of this project is to create a device that demonstrates several concepts from the theory of dynamic materials.
-* It has been in researched for a long time
+ShiveWorks, the whole device, consists of a series of segments that can be actuated individually or in groups to create a variety of static or dynamic shapes.
+The segments are connected to a central controller script that can be used to control the segments individually or in groups.
+The controller can also be used to upload experiment parameters to the segments and to collect data from the segments during experiments.
+ShiveWorks is intended to be used as a research tool to study the behavior and the potential applications of dynamic materials.

 ## Contributors
 * Project Lead: @[William Sanguinet](https://github.com/williamsanguinet) | wcsanguinet@wpi.edu